galamo/HTML_115/readme.md

 # Homework 8-1
 1. Complete the Animal store, rent_a_car_site\ex\03 - CSS - Flex & Grid.pdf
-2. Create advertise on the webpage, locate it in the left-middle of the site.
+2. Create advertise on the webpage, locate it in the left-middle of the site. use the following HTML: rent_a_car_site\2\index.html